Rap*s New Generation

 The writing was on the wall.

-The New Generation arrived with a mic in one hand, a yes, yes, Y’all on their lips and two turntables and speakers set to spin.
-Hip Hop wasn’t just a music revolution; it was a political movement.
+The New Generation arrived with a mic in one hand, a yes, yes, Y’all on their lips, and two turntables and speakers set to spin.
+Hip Hop wasn’t just a music revolution but a political movement.

 It was a wealth-building system.
 Anyone with the skills could cash in.
-The movement created fashion moguls, Black-owned media companies, and led to a presidency.
-Although he wasn’t a rap artist, the U.S. President was a product of that new generation.
-One who made his way to the White House in 2008.
+The movement created fashion moguls and black-owned media companies, leading to a presidency.
+Although he wasn’t a rap artist, the U.S. President was a product of that new generation—one who made his way to the White House in 2008.

 The movement created several African-American multi-millionaires and America’s first two Black billionaires, Shelia and Bob Johnson, cofounders of Black Entertainment Television cable station.

-And to think; mostly everyone outside of the black community said Hip Hop was a fad and like disco, it would fade.
-What they didn’t know, Disco is a genre of music.
+And to think, mostly everyone outside of the black community said Hip Hop was a fad and, like disco, it would fade.
+What they didn’t know was that Disco is a genre of music.

 Hip Hop is culture.